-WARNING State and federal agencies have determined that contact with used engine oil can cause cancer or reproductive toxicity.
+AWARNING State and federal agencies have determined that contact with used engine oil can cause cancer or reproductive toxicity.
 Avoid skin contact and breathing of vapors.
 Use rubber gloves and wash exposed skin.

 Accidental or remote starting can cause severe personal injury or death.
-Disconnect the 10-Pin and 4-Pin remote control connectors and battery cables from the Power Unit.
-Insulate the end of the positive (+) battery cable to keep it from touching chassis ground.
+Disconnect both of the Power Unit's remote control connectors (10-Pin and 4-Pin) and negative (-) battery cable at the Power Unit to prevent unintended starting while servicing the Power Unit.